Former Trump campaign chair Manafort is first to face trial in Russia probe

 For the past month, Manafort has been in jail awaiting trial.
 His house arrest was revoked after he was accused of trying to influence potential witnesses.
 During his first appearance in the Alexandria courtroom last week, he wore a green jail jumpsuit.
 But the judge ordered that for the rest of the trial, court officials must allow him to be dressed in a suit and tie.

-Manafort is 69.
-If convicted, he could get up to 10 years in prison.
-And no matter what happens in this trial, expected to last about three weeks, he faces similar charges brought by Mueller in federal court in Washington.
+If convicted, Manafort, 69, faces up to 10 years in prison.
+And no matter what happens in this trial, which is expected to last about three weeks, he faces similar charges brought by Mueller in federal court in Washington.